 Compared with other top website builders, Squarespace is a bit more expensive than the average, but for good reason.
 Our hands-on testing found it to be one of the best platforms on the market, with exceptional design features and a great user experience, even for beginners.

 In this guide, you’ll learn about all the pricing plans available from Squarespace, as well as what kind of features are available in each one.
-We’ll also highlight some of the best Squarespace alternatives, so you can weigh your options for your website-building needs.
+We’ll also highlight some of the best Squarespace alternatives, so you can weigh your options to suit your website-building needs.

 - How Much Does Squarespace Cost?

-- Which Squarespace Plan is Best for Me?
+- Which Squarespace Plan is Right for Me?

 - Does Squarespace Charge Hidden Fees?